Does acupuncture hurt?

 Our goal is to empower you to use acupuncture to feel better.
 Together, you and your acupuncturist will develop a treatment plan that directly addresses your individual needs.

 Can I receive acupuncture if I am a hospice or palliative care patient?

 Yes.
-Norah is a Certified Hospice and Palliative Care Acupuncturist and can support you, or a loved one, through hospice or palliative care.
-Please reach out to speak with her about your individual care plan.
+Norah is qualified to treat clients on hospice and/or those receiving palliative care.
+Acupuncture can significantly support you, or a loved one, through end-of-life care.
+Please reach out to speak with her about your individual needs.